 The Saronic islands are only a short ferry ride from Athens (the closest island, Aegina, is only 40 minutes from the capital), and are a far more low-key experience than some of the busier Cyclades islands.

-So, there you have it, the perfect way to spend 10 days in the Greek islands.
+So, there you have it, the perfect way to spend 10 days exploring the Greek islands.
 You’ve seen the most famous, the most beautiful, the laid back and the craziest places in the Cycladic islands.
 But don’t worry, you have another 223 islands to come back and explore!

 Are you planning a trip to the Greek islands?
 Have any questions about this itinerary?
 Let us know in the comments!